What is VXDIAG VCX NANO GM/Opel diagnostic tool ?

-What I ended up buying was a refurbished HP Elitebook laptop (8 GB memory, 500 GB hard drive, Intel I5 dual core), and a VXDiag VCX Nano (VCI, SAE J2534 compatible, for GM GDS2 and Tech2Win) which came with software and drivers.
-These things are all over Amazon and elsewhere.
+What I ended up buying was a refurbished HP Elitebook laptop (8 GB memory, 500 GB hard drive, Intel I5 dual core), and a VXDiag VCX Nano GM (VCI, SAE J2534 compatible, for GM GDS2 and Tech2Win) which came with software and drivers.

 First, this setup duplicates the Tech 2 functionality, and is called Tech2Win, and appears to be the same software GM uses.
 The last model year the Tech2(Win) is used for is 2013, with some earlier model years excluded due to going to the newer MDI.
 The Tech2 functions on Corvettes up through and including model year 2013.
 The Tech2Win application runs on native Windows 7 or 8.
 Some have claimed it runs on later versions of Windows as well.
 The VXDiag people indicate Windows 7 or 8 only.

 Second, the product also provides MDI/GDS2 diagnostics, very similar to what the dealer uses but without the module reflashing/programming.
 The Nano comes with drivers for Tech2Win and MDI, and has a ‘cracked’ version of GDS2 which runs as a VMWare virtual machine with XP.
 They provide a copy of the free VM Player to run the cracked software on any Win 64-bit platform, including the above Win 7 /8 machine, and I have confirmed it also runs as a VM on a Win 10 machine.